 And the good cheer of the jays.

-I find now as time has advanced that cities are larger and more populous, social media has made isolated places more popular, and technology and wealth has made places more accessible to more people.
+I find now as time has advanced that cities are larger and more populous, social media has made isolated places more popular, and technology and wealth have made places more accessible to more people.
 It was probably not a fair test, but my recent visit to the desert outside of Las Vegas not far from Red Rock Canyon put me in mind of this idea.
 There was the monotonous buzz of private planes overhead and to a lesser extent the human voices that break the kind of reverie that wilderness can provide.
-That essential refuge from the world.
+That essential refuge from the human world.

 Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread. -- Edward Abbey

 This kind of discussion can lead one to be accused of a kind of elitist thinking about access to the wilderness and one should perhaps be conscious of this.
 However, this gets extended to great extremes where our democratization of wilderness or, if you will, the socialization of the same wilderness leads to it ceasing to be wilderness.
 The inevitable arguments arise about the handicapped, the elderly, the infirm into these areas of beauty.
 Surely, we should provide roads and transport and access to everyone.
 I argue, we do not.
 It is antithetical to the notion of wilderness this creation of unfettered access and it would by definition not provide access to the wilderness experience.